API src

 The aim of this report is to analyse the (economic) impacts of the extension of the EU ETS 1 to maritime transport on the sector and the interlinkages with other policies considering the overall climate impacts.
 The report contains a market analysis for maritime transport services, which was carried out for maritime and inland shipping.
 The report also analyses the qualitative effects and interactions of the integration of maritime transport into the EU ETS 1 with other relevant policy instruments in the sector at European, global and at national (German) level.
 Lastly, it concludes on the qualitative impacts and identifies research questions and gaps for further analysis.
 Veröffentlicht in Climate Change | 64/2025.

 In addition to CO 2 , aviation affects the climate through other emissions and atmospheric processes, such as the formation of ozone and contrail cirrus.
 These non-CO 2 effects account for about 2/3 of aviation's total climate impact but can vary widely from flight to flight.
 In order to target mitigation measures, it is therefore essential to calculate the climate impact at the level of individual flights.
-This project took the perspective of an airline and tested the necessary steps to monitor and process the data and determine the resulting climate impact based on about 400 flights.
+This project took the perspective of an authority and tested the necessary tasks and available data in order to assess the data reported by an airline.
 This work has laid the basis for the integration of a Monitoring , Reporting and Verification framework into the European Emissions Trading System.
-Veröffentlicht in Climate Change | 25/2024.
+Veröffentlicht in Climate Change | 26/2024.

 Effectiveness of EU Emissions Trading: What drives emission developments?